Last Updated on

 If you are someone who is looking to learn acoustic guitar or electric guitar without having o pay for a private teacher, you should take a few moments to read this online lesson comparison.
 This review is going to take a look at the pros and cons of two different sites, which are Guitar Tricks and Justin Guitar.

 If you’ve never heard of Justin Guitar but are familiar with famous guitarists, Justin Guitar was created by Justin Sandercoe.
 Justin Sandercoe took more than a decade of experience and put all of that knowledge into an online lesson for new musicians to learn from.

-From a beginner’s perspective, we wanted to compare Jam Play and Guitar Tricks to see if one site happened to be better than other in terms of educational value, cost, and learning quality.
+From a beginner’s perspective, we wanted to compare Justin Guitar and Guitar Tricks to see if one site happened to be better than other in terms of educational value, cost, and learning quality.
 We wanted to observe to see if a novice guitarist would be able to properly learn how to play guitar with these sites and for what price.